bitrix24/b24restdocs/api-reference/bizproc/bizproc-robot/bizproc-robot-update.md

 - edits needed for writing standards
 - missing parameters or fields
 - parameter types not specified
-- required parameters not indicated
+- parameter requirements not specified
-- success response missing
+- missing response in case of success
-- error response missing
+- missing response in case of error

 {% endnote %}